architects-land/minecraft-scaleway-frontend/docs/how-it-works.md

 The server is a proxy and the Minecraft server hosted on the instance is behind it.

+## Commands

+The server adds 2 commands: `/info` and `/connect`.

+`/info` sends you the current state of the instance and of the Minecraft server if the instance is running.

+`/connect` forces the connection to the Minecraft server.
+Useful if you think that the server bug.

 ## First connection

 When a player connect to the server for the first time, the server starts the instance.